We’re building a language processer that will overcome barriers between help-seekers and legal help providers in Australia.

 While our model is a natural language processing classifier rather than a decision-making algorithm, the risks identified by the Human Rights Commission and the recommended approaches to ameliorate those risks are equally relevant to our project.

-We are actively seeking natural language samples from people from a diverse range of groups including:
+We are actively seeking natural language samples from a diverse range of people including:

 The most effective language samples are a true and unedited transcript.
 This research will help us understand the way people from diverse backgrounds use syntax, grammar, shorthand, slang to describe their problem.